HistoryData

 Biography

-Louis Claude Cadet de Gassicourt (24 July 1731 – 17 October 1799) was a French chemist and pharmacist who made groundbreaking contributions to early organometallic chemistry.
-Born in Paris, he received his education at the Collège des Quatre-Nations and the University of Paris, where he developed expertise in chemistry and pharmaceutical sciences.
-His most significant scientific achievement was the synthesis of the first known organometallic compound, accomplished through his experiments with potassium acetate and arsenic trioxide.
+Louis Claude Cadet de Gassicourt (24 July 1731 – 17 October 1799) was a French chemist and pharmacist who made significant early contributions to organometallic chemistry.
+Born in Paris, he studied at the Collège des Quatre-Nations and later worked as a pharmacist at the Hotel Royal des Invalides in Paris.
+His most notable achievement was his work with arsenic compounds, leading to the creation of the first known organometallic compound.

 Before Fame